-There will be substantial siting, financial and other challenges to achieving this level of wind and solar buildout, lasting decades.
-And, even then, New Jersey would have only just replaced the zero-carbon electricity capability that already exists; the feat would need to be doubled to supply the rest.
+And, again, all of that that would be just hold New Jersey's carbon dioxide emissions to current levels.
+It would not decrease them dramatically towards zero, as we need to.
 Meanwhile, as this lengthy buildout occurs, without New Jersey's nuclear plants, carbon dioxide will pour into the atmosphere from gas and coal plants that replace them.

-The magnitude of this problem can be seen in Figure 3.
-Governor-elect Murphy has indicated his intent7 to have New Jersey join the Regional Greenhouse Gas Initiative (RGGI), a regional compact that today includes the six New England states plus New York, Maryland and Delaware.
+The magnitude of this problem can be seen in Figure 4.
+Governor-elect Murphy has indicated his intent to have New Jersey join the Regional Greenhouse Gas Initiative (RGGI), a regional compact that today includes the six New England states plus New York, Maryland and Delaware.
 RGGI is committed to a relatively modest 10% reduction in CO2 emissions by 2020 from present levels.
 But retiring Salem and Hope Creek, and optimistically replacing them only with gas fired energy and no coal, regional emissions would grow by about 11 million tons annually.
-This increase will substantially increase the difficulty of meeting the 2020 cap, even if the cap baseline is adjusted to incorporate the state's current CO2 emissions.
+This increase from New Jersey plant retirements will substantially increase the difficulty of meeting the entire regional 2020 cap, even if the regional cap baseline is adjusted to incorporate the state's current CO2 emissions.